mparno/fenics-web/source/featured/2011/pdesys.rst

    :align: right
    :width: 400

-   #

 Computational Fluid Dynamics (CFD) presents many tough challenges for a scientific computing software.
-The Navier-Stokes equations that are used to model Newtonian fluid flows are represented by a nonlinear system of PDEs, where velocity is nontrivially coupled with pressure -- and that is just the beginning.
+The Navier-Stokes equations that are used to model Newtonian fluid flows are represented by a nonlinear system of PDEs, where velocity is non trivially coupled with pressure -- and that is just the beginning.
 The fluid may also interact with solid objects, flames, particles or simply another fluid with a different density.
 Most applications we investigate today are built by adding more and